 - Proficiency in Microsoft Office, Microsoft Excel, QuickBooks and constituent relationship management databases;

 - Ability to work independently with minimal direction;

 - Demonstrated commitment to social justice and ability to work across lines of differences, especially with racially and economically diverse communities; and

 - Demonstrated commitment to the Shriver Center's mission, vision and values.

 Visit www.povertylaw.org for more information about the Shriver Center.

 This position offers a comprehensive benefits package.

 How To Apply

-Send resume and cover letter to John Bouman at firstname.lastname@example.org.
+Send cover letter and resume to Elizabeth Ring Zuckerberg at email@example.com with the position title in the subject line.
 Please send materials as a single and searchable PDF attachment.